-If you do have bad credit history, there are instances where you can sign a personal guarantee so that you’re personally (and legally) responsible for repayment.
+If you do have a bad credit history, there are instances where you can sign a personal guarantee so that you’re personally (and legally) responsible for repayment.
 That being said, a personal guarantee can still hurt your credit score and make future opportunities for funding even more difficult.

 Alternative financing companies

 Alternative financing is flexible, fast funding for businesses considered less rigid than your standard bank.
 Typically, alternative financing companies are privately owned businesses that leverage technology to assess certain aspects of your business.
 Instead of solely looking through your credit history, alternative financiers will look at the full picture, including your profit, how you spend your money, and the speed at which you’re scaling.

 Before you get excited—not all providers are as flexible as you’d expect.
 Some alternative financing businesses still expect borrowers to have a credit score of roughly 600 or more.

 The upside of alternative funding is that if you can secure it, it’s fast and flexible cash.
 In some cases, your business could be funded within 24 hours.
 You can use this funding for a variety of long-term/high-cost Investments, or short and sweet, refillable credit instead.